nrobinson2000/arch-pi-builder/README.md

 ## Bonus

-You can create a compressed image with the following:
+You can compress the image for distribution with the following:

 ```
 $ sudo xz build/arch-arm.img --keep --verbose -T 0